Retirement is about more than just money

 When you hear the word retirement, what do you think of?
 If you were to get a retirement plan done, who would you go see?
 Would you go to a bank?
 A financial advisor?
 Most people would because we can’t help but relate to money and retirement together.
 Because of that, there is a real financial bias when it comes to retirement planning.
 Most of the information about retirement comes from the financial industry.
 Think about it, when you ask people if they have prepared for retirement, most people immediately assume you are asking if they’ve saved enough money.

 Although money is important to retirement it is not everything.
 If you don’t believe me, think about people in your own lives that you know who are retired successfully and happily and they don’t have millions and millions of dollars in their bank account.
 In my 20 years in the financial industry, I have also worked with people who have lots and lots of money but are not happy in retirement.
 Why is that?
 It’s because a successful retirement is about more than just money.

 The best years of your life

 So what’s it going to take to make retirement the best years of your life?
 If it’s not just about money, what’s it about?

-For me, successful retirement is about the harmonization of two issues – money issues and lifestyle issues.
+For me, a successful retirement is about the harmonization of two issues – money issues and lifestyle issues.
 Far too often these two issues are not in sync.
 For example, too big a lifestyle and not enough money.
 If you think about it, how can you really know how much money you need if you have no idea what lifestyle you want?
-If you want to travel as a retirement goal, there is a big difference between travelling to the coast for a few week versus taking a two month trip to Europe first class all the way.
+If you want to travel as a retirement goal, there is a big difference between traveling to the coast for a few weeks versus taking a two month trip to Europe first class all the way.
 It is critical for people to understand that you cannot properly plan for retirement without some consideration for lifestyle issues.
 It’s not just about how you spend your money, it’s also about how you spend your time.